benbrunyee/fulcrum-export-import/notes.md

 - ec978219-2224-4d32-bb00-2e41326bdf9b: Both old and new values ("stand_location_visibly_impacted_areas") are populated.
 Old: 'front garden', New: 'front garden,front of property,side of property'

 - Confirm "account_status" transformation
-- Account status in both site location and survey app
+- Account status is in both site location and survey apps
+  - Remove from site location
 - Knotweed surveys have been split into their own records but the site visits link to a record, what conditions are used to determine what survey record should be used for the link?
+  - Note of any records that have multiple surveys
+  - Link to the most recent survey

 # Repeatable Transformation Notes